breeko/j-dev/README.md

 ### Ability to work in a large existing codebase

 `j-dev` is meant to work in an existing codebase.
 It only communicates what is necessary for any given task while giving the LLM discretion as to what it needs to know.
 Access grants are controlled by the user

+### Don't fight the LLM

+LLMs aren't perfect, at least not yet.
+While `j-dev` tries to be clear and simple with its instructions, it tries to instruct the LLM to perform tasks in the way it has been trained.
+For instance, it allows some flexibility in including a language when specifying code blocks and allows multiple requests in one response.

+When I tried stating conditions that go against what the LLM would naturally want to do, it would often ignore the rules anyway.
+So some flexibility is built in.

 ## Setup